nrfconnect/sdk-sidewalk/doc/location_services.rst

 .. note::
    Semtech SX1262 radio does not support Wi-Fi and GNSS scans.
    However, you can still use Bluetooth LE location features while using the SX1262 for LoRa and FSK communication.
+   To add Wi-Fi-based location, use an nRF70 Series Wi-Fi companion IC.

 Location Levels
 ===============